 Sharing Ten Travel Tips

 This is something I’ve been contemplating blogging about for a while – friends often ask what they should take when travelling to ……. destination.
-Prompted by the desire to enter a fabulous competition*, here are a collection of my 10 Travel Tips – which have made this travel bug’s trips smoother and happier!
+So here it is: a collection of my 10 Travel Tips – which contribute to making this travel bug’s trips smoother and happier!

 1. Tools for Sleep